 - a.
 Change in Duties: If there is a substantive change in the duties and responsibilities of a filled position that does not result in a title change. - b.
-Outside Offer: This adjustment reflects a salary increase necessary to retain a person who has received an outside offer of employment (with comparable duties and responsibilities) at a rate higher than their existing rate. - c.
-Adjustment for Retention: This adjustment may be used when the employing department is aware that the employee is actively seeking other employment and the resultant loss of the
+Market Factor Retention (Outside Offer): This adjustment reflects a salary increase necessary to retain a person who has received an outside offer of employment (with comparable duties and responsibilities) at a rate higher than their existing rate.

-- employee's knowledge and experience would be a detriment to the department, division, or university. - d.
-Competitive Factors: Adjustments may be made in response to competitive market factors or compensation analysis data provided for a comparable role. - e.
-Equity Adjustment: Adjustment used to address pay disparities relative to protected statuses (e.g. gender, race, age, etc.) - f.
-Parity Adjustment: Adjustment used for significant pay compression or to provide equal pay for equal duties when employee's salary has been determined to be lower than other employees performing similar duties at the same level of proficiency with comparable years of experience and education.
+- c.
+Adjustment for Retention: This adjustment may be used when the employing department is aware that the employee is actively seeking other employment and the resultant loss of the employee's knowledge and experience would be a detriment to the department, division, or university. - d.
+Market Factor Competitive: Adjustments may be made in response to competitive market factors or compensation analysis data provided for a comparable role. - e.
+Equity: Adjustment used to address pay disparities relative to protected statuses (e.g. gender, race, age, etc.) - f.
+Parity: Adjustment used for significant pay compression or to provide equal pay for equal duties when employee's salary has been determined to be lower than other employees performing similar duties at the same level of proficiency with comparable years of experience and education.
 Group parity adjustment cannot be requested to correct compensation differences which have resulted from either the department's distribution of past merit plan increases or base adjustments made in response to competitive factors. - g.
 Temporary Change in Duties: Adjustments may be made when an employee assumes an additional temporary assignment of non-recurring short-term responsibilities which are reasonably related to their ongoing position.
 A temporary change in duties adjustment may also be made when an employee is appointed to an interim or acting position and expected to assume the job duties of the interim role for less than 50% of the time.
-Temporary base adjustments are not overload payments, although unique exceptions may be made to compensate via overload rather than temporary base rate adjustment at the discretion of the Vice Chancellor or Chancellor.
+Temporary base adjustments are not overload payments, although unique exceptions may be made to compensate via overload rather than temporary base rate adjustment at the discretion of the applicable Cabinet member. - h.
+Temporary Employee Rate Change: Adjustments made for a temporary employee during the appointment period.